 In this course, participants will develop an understanding of the natural history, conservation, and defining characteristics of reptiles and amphibians with a strong focus on desert-dwelling species.
-This course provides ample field time in the Chihuahuan Desert, where a variety of field methods and techniques will be practiced.
-Course attendees will also have the benefit of exploring the Chiricahua Desert Museum, located a short distance from our field station, and our local hosts.
-The museum is home to some of the rarest species located in the Chihuahuan desert, and also displays the largest collection of herpetological art in the world.
-Students will be introduced to herpetological conservation, creating their own program and research proposals, while further exploring career options in this dynamic field.
-We will also examine the role of chemicals in herpetological research on defense, food capture, tribal use, and modern pharmacology as chemical activity plays such a strong role in amphibian and reptile diversity.
+This course has a broad scope, and we aim explore species interactions within a diverse group of flora and fauna.
+There will be ample field time in the Chihuahua Desert, where a variety of field methods and techniques will be practiced.
+Course attendees will also have the benefit of exploring the Chiricahua Desert Museum, located a short distance from our field station, and are invited to take part in the CDM hosted scorpion conference during our stay.
+Students will be introduced to Herpetological conservation, discussing program and research proposals, while further exploring career options in this dynamic field.
+We will also examine the role of chemicals in herpetological research on defense, food capture, tribal use, and modern pharmacology as chemical activity plays a strong role in amphibian and reptile diversity.

 - Food & Lodging

 - Program Costs & Student Aid

 - Visit several unique sites known to offer views of a wide range of species.
 Bring your camera and ask lots of questions, as we will have many opportunities and photo sessions to ensure you bring home the best possible images of this once-in-a-lifetime experience.